Disability and SSI FAQ

 - The fifth level is federal court.

-Q: Should I hire an attorney to represent me in my claim for SSDI
+Q: Should I hire an attorney to represent my claim for SSDI or SSI benefits?

 A: Yes.
 The Social Security Administration denies up to 75% of all claims.
 The disability system involves many rules, regulations, and procedures.
 Receiving benefits from the government can be a hard and confusing process.
 You will dramatically increase your chance of success if you have the help of an experienced disability attorney.
 The attorneys at Dexter & Dexter have achieved a tremendous level of success in winning disability claims.
 As always, there is no fee unless you are awarded benefits from the Social Security Administration.